ptitSeb/CandyCrisis/README.md

 #Build
 ======

-You will need CMake, SDL2, SDL_image and either fmod or SDL_Sound to build CandyCrisis
+You will need CMake, SDL2, SDL2_image and either fmod or SDL2_Sound to build CandyCrisis

 simply
 `cmake && make`